-Since flowerhorn cichlids are very aggressive in nature and are territory dependent, hence they do not become peaceful tank mates.
+Since flowerhorn cichlids are very aggressive and are territory dependent, hence they do not become peaceful tank mates.
 It is recommended that you keep one fish alone or either keep them in a couple.

-But if you still want your flowerhorn to have tank mates then the tank should be very large in size.
+But if you still want your flowerhorn to have tank mates then the tank should be very large.
 Even big sized fish like angelfish are in danger.
-To reduce the aggressiveness of flowerhorn fish, large sized fish and a lot of covers are required in the tank.

 When the fish is about to breed, keep in mind that the aggressiveness of the fish spreads hence take proper care of the couple, so they don’t kill one another.

-Breeding of flowerhorn cichlid
+Breeding of Flowerhorn Fish

-If you want to get flowerhorn juveniles that have a similar colour to their parents, you need to have knowledge regarding the purity of their breeding line.
+If you want to get flowerhorn juveniles that have a similar color to their parents, you need to know the purity of their breeding line.